cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/deployment/parameters.md

 You must also include `auto_connect` with at least a value of 0 on new deployments or cleints will be deployed in the off state without a way for users to manually enable.

 <Aside>
-  This parameter replaces the old enabled property which can no longer be used in conjunction with the new switch_locked and auto_connect.
-If you want to use switch_locked and/or auto_connect you must stop using enabled.
+  This parameter replaces the old `enabled` property, which can no longer be used in conjunction with the new `switch_locked` and `auto_connect`.
+If you want to use these parameters, you must remove `enabled`.
 </Aside>